Cities of the Future

 HSBC Women's World Championship

-Cities of the Future will coincide with the HSBC Women’s World Championship LPGA golf tournament.
+Cities of the Future coincided with the HSBC Women’s World Championship LPGA golf tournament.

-Boasting one of the strongest fields in women’s golf outside of the five Major Championships, the HSBC Women’s World Championship will see 66 of the top women players battle it out at Sentosa Golf Club’s Tanjong Course.
+Boasting one of the strongest fields in women’s golf outside of the five Major Championships, the HSBC Women’s World Championship has the top women players battle it out at Sentosa Golf Club’s new Tanjong Course.

-Taking place from 29th April 2021, the four-day tournament will be a platform to celebrate the sport of golf, the brilliant women competing and inspirational women from all facets of life throughout Asia.
+Taking place from 29th April 2021-2nd May 2021, the four-day tournament will be a platform to celebrate the sport of golf, the brilliant women competing and inspirational women from all facets of life throughout the world.